rmovva/HypotheSAEs/README.md

 - **If using local LLMs**: yes, you will need a reasonable GPU for LLM inference.

 6. **What other resources will I need?**
 You'll need enough disk space to store your text embeddings, and enough RAM to load in the embeddings for SAE training.
 On an 8GB laptop, we started running out of RAM when trying to load in ~500K embeddings.
-It also should be possible to adapt the code to use a more efficient data loading strategy, so you don't need to fit everything in RAM.s
+It also should be possible to adapt the code to use a more efficient data loading strategy, so you don't need to fit everything in RAM.

 7. **What types of prediction tasks does HypotheSAEs support?**
 The repo supports **binary classification** and **regression** tasks.
 For **multiclass labels**, we recommend using a one-vs-rest approach to convert the problem to binary classification.